Indians move into tie for 2nd wild card, beat Phillies 10-1

+CLEVELAND (AP) — The Cleveland Indians have overcome injuries and setbacks throughout season and remained in the playoff race.
+The outcome will be decided in the final week.
-CLEVELAND (AP) — Rookie Oscar Mercado hit a three-run homer, Yasiel Puig drove a three-run double and the Cleveland Indians moved into a tie for the second AL wild card with a 10-1 win over the Philadelphia Phillies on Sunday night.

-Carlos Carrasco made his longest relief appearance since his midseason cancer diagnosis, and the Indians matched the Tampa Bay Rays with six games to play.
+Cleveland moved into a tie for the second AL wild card with a 10-1 win over the Philadelphia Phillies on Sunday night.
+The Indians matched the Tampa Bay Rays with six games to play.
 Both teams are 92-64 and two games behind Oakland, which leads the wild-card race.

+The Indians, playing their final home game, took advantage of the Athletics and Rays both losing Sunday.
+Cleveland has an off-day Monday before the final stretch.

+“We’re kind of at the point of the year where we better win regardless,” Cleveland manager Terry Francona said.
+“I’d be lying if I said I was rooting for them to win, but we better win every game we can.”

+Rookie Oscar Mercado broke a 1-all tie in the fifth inning Sunday with a three-run homer.
+He’s batting .324 (25-for-77) with four homers and 16 RBIs in September.

+“There’s a lot words I can use to describe these games, but each game is going to be the biggest game of the year,” Mercado said.

+Carlos Carrasco made his longest relief appearance since his midseason cancer diagnosis and Yasiel Puig had a three-run double in the seventh when the Indians scored six times.

 The Phillies (79-75) are six games out in the NL wild-card chase with eight games left.
 They open a five-game series at Washington on Monday night.
 The Nationals and Brewers are tied for the top spot.